Generating Attribute-Aware Human Motions from Textual Prompt: Experiments

+The effectiveness of attribute control is validated as follows.
+First, we pretrain an attribute classifier on the training set.
+We then use this classifier to classify the attributes of generated motions.
+For an ideal generation model, the predicted attributes should match the input controls.
+We adopt two testing protocols: (a) generating motion from (text, attribute) pairs drawn from the original test set, to evaluate performance on the original data distribution; and (b) generating motion from text with randomly assigned attributes, to assess generalization beyond the original dataset.
+Table~\ref{tab:acc} shows that AttrMoGen demonstrates higher classification accuracy, indicating that it successfully generates motions aligned with user-specified attributes.

 \paragraph{Visualizations.} To illustrate AttrMoGen's ability of attribute control, we visualized the generated motions with different attribute inputs for the same text inputs, alongside MoMask's results for comparison.
-As shown in Figure~\ref{fig:visualization}, the extent and patterns of movements vary across subjects of different ages.
-This demonstrates AttrMoGen's effectiveness in producing realistic attribute-aware motions.
-Demo videos showcasing AttrMoGen-generated motions are available in the supplementary materials.
+As shown in Figure~\ref{fig:visualization}, the extent and patterns of movements vary across different attributes, which validate AttrMoGen's effectiveness in producing attribute-aware motions.

-Since the impact of gender on motion is hard to observe visually, we design a t-SNE visualization shown in Figure~\ref{fig:tsne}.
+Since the impact of gender on motion is hard to observe visually, we design a t-SNE visualization in Figure~\ref{fig:tsne}.
 First, motion features extracted by the VQVAE of MoMask and AttrMoGen are visualized.
-Unlike MoMask that showcases distinct gender-based clustering, our Decoup-VQVAE effectively removes attribute information, resulting in no observable gender clusters.
-Next, we use the pretrained attribute classifier as discussed before to extract features from motions generated by MoMask and AttrMoGen.
-As illustrated, AttrMoGen shows more pronounced gender-based clustering compared to MoMask, indicating better alignment of generated motions with the input attributes.
+Unlike MoMask that showcases distinct gender-based clustering, Decoup-VQVAE removes attribute cues, resulting in no observable gender clusters.
+Then we feed MoMask‑ and AttrMoGen‑generated motions into a pretrained feature extractor and visualize the features.
+Here, AttrMoGen exhibits stronger gender‑based clustering than MoMask, indicating better alignment of generated motions with the input attributes.